sebastiandelgado/safe-issues/issue.md

 # Summary
 We're running into an issue when calling `safe4337Pack.createTransaction({ transactions: [transaction]})`

-It seems that when we initialize Safe4337Pack with the pimlico bundler and paymaster URLs, Safe4337Pack uses `eth_estimateUserOperationGas` to estimate gas, which returns a `MethodNotFoundRpcError` from pimlico.
+When we initialize Safe4337Pack with the pimlico bundler and paymaster URLs, Safe4337Pack uses `eth_estimateUserOperationGas` to estimate gas, which returns a `MethodNotFoundRpcError` from pimlico.

 When we switch the paymaster and bundler URL to alchemy, Safe4337Pack uses `pimlico_getUserOperationGasPrice` to estimate gas, which returns an `Unsupported method` from alchemy.